kadirahq/meteor-debug/README.md

 ---

-If you like to learn more about the Kadira Debug interface and how to interpret it, watch following video:
+If you like to learn more about the Kadira Debug UI and how to interpret it, watch following video:

 ...